-Joseph Horowitz is an artistic consultant, teacher, and author.
+Joseph Horowitz is an author, concert producer, and teacher.
 He is one of the most prominent and widely published writers on topics in American music.
 As an orchestral administrator and advisor, he has been a pioneering force in the development of thematic programming and new concert formats.

-Horowitz's ten books -- including Understanding Toscanini: How He Became an American Culture-God and Helped Create a New Audience for Old Music (a finalist for the 1987 National Book Critics Circle Award) and Classical Music in America: A History, named one of the best books of 2005 by The Economist -- offer a detailed history and analysis of American symphonic culture, its achievements, challenges, and prospects for the future.
+Horowitz's ten books -- including Understanding Toscanini: How He Became an American Culture-God and Helped Create a New Audience for Old Music (a finalist for the 1987 National Book Critics Circle Award) and Classical Music in America: A History (named one of the best books of 2005 by The Economist) -- offer a detailed history and analysis of American symphonic culture, its achievements, challenges, and prospects for the future.

-From 1992 to November 1997, Mr. Horowitz was associated with the Brooklyn Philharmonic Orchestra (Resident Orchestra of the Brooklyn Academy of Music), first as Artistic Advisor, then as Executive Director.
-During these six seasons, he implemented a new programming strategy stressing thematic content and inter-disciplinary scope, and was instrumental in engaging Robert Spano as Music Director.
-He pioneered in juxtaposing orchestral repertoire with folk and vernacular sources, engaging gamelan orchestras, flamenco dancers and singers, and Russian and Hungarian folk artists.
-He was the architect of the orchestra’s afternoon “Interplays,” and its More than Music in-school program.
-Also during his tenure, the orchestra was a national leader in forging collaborative programming relationships, sharing its thematic weekends with the Chicago, New World, and San Antonio Symphonies, and with Houston da Camera.
-Mr. Horowitz was also the editor of six 35- to 70-page Brooklyn Philharmonic program books, of which “The Russian Stravinsky” won an ASCAP-Deems Taylor Award for excellence in writing on music.
-During Mr. Horowitz’s tenure, the Brooklyn Philharmonic received the 1996 Morton Gould Award for Innovative Programming, awarded annually to a single American orchestra by the American Symphony Orchestra League (ASOL), as well as five ASCAP/ASOL awards for Adventuresome Programming.
+During his tenure, the orchestra was a national leader in forging collaborative programming relationships, sharing its thematic weekends with the Chicago, New World, and San Antonio Symphonies, and with Houston da Camera.
+Horowitz was also the editor of six 35- to 70-page Brooklyn Philharmonic program books, of which “The Russian Stravinsky” won an ASCAP-Deems Taylor Award.
+The Philharmonic received the 1996 Morton Gould Award for Innovative Programming, awarded annually to a single American orchestra by the American Symphony Orchestra League, as well as five ASCAP/ASOL awards for Adventuresome Programming.

 Alex Ross wrote in The New Yorker (Nov.
 1997): “When Joseph Horowitz became its executive director, in 1993, [the Brooklyn Philharmonic] more or less went off the grid of American orchestral culture. . . .
 In Brooklyn, the subscription-series template – overture, concerto, symphony – has been thrown away.
 Programs have become miniature weekend festivals; often, an afternoon chamber concert takes the weekend’s theme further.”
 Another critic, Linda Sanders, wrote in Civilization Magazine (May 1998): “The Brooklyn approach essentially redefines the symphony orchestra from purveyor of the canon to community center for music and musical knowledge. . . .
 If one could distill the current progressive thinking about an orchestra’s purpose in the 1990s, Brooklyn comes closest to embodying it.”

-Mr. Horowitz has taught at Colorado College, the Eastman School, the Manhattan School of Music, the New England Conservatory (NEC), the Mannes College of Music and as a Visiting Professor at the Institute for Studies in American Music at Brooklyn College.
+Horowitz has taught at Colorado College, the Eastman School, the Manhattan School of Music, the New England Conservatory (NEC), the Mannes College of Music, and the Institute for Studies in American Music at Brooklyn College.
 He was Director of the 1999 NEC Spring Festival, a series of 10 concerts exploring “Musical Boston a Century Ago.”
 Also at NEC, he helped to create a program of “guided internships,” bringing NEC students into Boston public school classrooms.
-In association with the American Symphony Orchestra League and the New Jersey Symphony, he superintended a project – including a Young Readers book and a DVD -- to use the story of Dvorak in America to introduce music in inner-city schools.
-He also serves as Artistic Advisor to the Toradze Piano Studio, shaping thematic presentations that tour widely; and to “The American Piano,” a touring festival/residency that debuts in Spring 2006 at the Clarice Smith Center for the Performing Arts at the University of Maryland at College Park.

-A third book by Mr. Horowitz is The Ivory Trade – Piano Competitions and the Business of Music.
-The first book-length study of music competitions, it also explores issues in piano pedagogy, career preparation, and the fading centrality of the piano as a musical icon.
+Horowitz’s The Ivory Trade – Piano Competitions and the Business of Music, the first book-length study of music competitions, also explores issues in piano pedagogy, career preparation, and the fading centrality of the piano as a musical icon.
 (According to Richard Dyer in The Boston Globe: “Joseph Horowitz is the best current analyst of the awkward dance of commerce and culture in our musical life.
 The Ivory Trade, like Understanding Toscanini, is a case history and a disturbing one.”)

-Mr. Horowitz’s Wagner Nights: An American History (1994), the first history of Wagnerism in America, received the Sonneck Society’s 1996 Irving Lowens Award, widely regarded as the highest honor for books about American music.
+Horowitz’s Wagner Nights: An American History (1994), the first history of Wagnerism in America, received the Society of American Music’s Irving Lowens Award, regarded as the highest honor for books about American music.
 It concentrates on the cultural life of New York City in the 1890s; its central characters include Antonin Dvorak.
 (According to Edward Rothstein in The New York Times, “Historical excavations can sometimes be news in themselves, altering our understanding of the present.
 Such is the case with Joseph Horowitz’s fascinating new book.”)
-Mr. Horowitz is also the author of The Post-Classical Predicament – Essays on Music and Society (1995) and Dvorak and America: in Search of the New World (a young readers book for Cricket, 2003).

-Mr. Horowitz regularly contributes to the New York Times Arts & Leisure Section and to the Times Literary Supplement (UK).
+For a decade, Horowitz has regularly written reviews and articles about American musical affairs for the Times Literary Supplement (UK).
 He has contributed, as well, to The New York Review of Books, The American Scholar, The Journal of the Gilded Age and the Progressive Era, American Music, The Musical Quarterly, 19th Century Music, Opera News, The New Grove Dictionary of Music, and The New Grove Dictionary of Opera.
 He is the author of the articles on “classical music” for both The Oxford Encyclopedia of American History and The Encyclopedia of New York State.
 He is a frequent lecturer at music schools, universities, and music festivals throughout the United States.
 He has participated, as a speaker, in the Salzburg Seminar, the Bayreuth Festival, and in the annual conventions of the American Musicological Society, the Society for American Music, and the American Symphony Orchestra League.
 As the Gardner Lecturer in the Humanities at the University of Utah (Feb.
 2007), his topic was how the history of American music illuminates the history of America.

-Mr. Horowitz has produced or co-produced programs for national radio syndication, including treatments of Ives and Transcendentalism, Dvorak in America, and (with Bill McGlaughlin) the history of the American orchestra.
-Since 2004, he has served as Artistic Director of an annual Columbia University music critics institute sponsored by the National Endowment for the Arts.
+Horowitz has produced or co-produced programs for national radio syndication, including treatments of Ives and Transcendentalism, Dvorak in America, and (with Bill McGlaughlin) the history of the American orchestra.
+For six years he served as Artistic Director of an annual Columbia University music critics institute sponsored by the National Endowment for the Arts.

 Horowitz is included in Marquis Who’s Who in America.
 In May 2015 he will receive an Honorary Doctorate from Depauw University.
 His blog is www.artsjournal.com/uq.